isomerpages/nparks-biodiversity/_festival-programmes/Community Programmes and Activities.md

 Nationwide BioBlitz 2023 will be held from **22 April to 14 May 2023, from 7am to 12pm** in various parks and gardens across Singapore.
 Between 22 April and 14 May, participants may visit parks of their choice on any day to identify and count as many animals as they can find.
 Click [here](https://form.gov.sg/63f48b142146c40012906d58) to register.

+##### Habitat Enhancement Event

+Habitat Enhancement event is to plant trees and contribute to enhancing an area in the park for our wildlife.
+The results of the Nationwide BioBlitz will be crucial in facilitating habitat enhancement works and conservation efforts for Singapore's biodiversity.
+Click [here](https://www.nparks.gov.sg/treessg/one-million-trees-movement/upcoming-activities) to visit the website.
+More details about this event will be put up at a later date.

 #### Other Activities
 | Date | Event | How to Register |
 | -------- | -------- | -------- |